CeliaPires/Shopping-Trends/README.md

 ## **Project plan**

-* During the ideation and organisation phased, I brainstormed a series of user stories with milestones and deadlines to ensure that the deadline for completion was met.
+* During the ideation and organisation phase, I brainstormed a series of user stories with milestones and deadlines to ensure that the overall deadline for completion was met.
 I also agreed the data cleanse and transformation strategy.

 * This is the high level plan I came-up with: